christianalfoni/impact/docs/advanced/patterns.md

 ## Private functions

-JavaScript has a feature called [function hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), but it is not common knowledge that you can define functions after the return statemenet of a function.
+JavaScript has a feature called [function hoisting](https://developer.mozilla.org/en-US/docs/Glossary/Hoisting), but it is not common knowledge that you can define functions after the return statement of a function.

 ```ts
 import { signal } from "impact-react";